 Automatic Order Processing

-However, most systems will allow you to also create orders using data not sourced from EDI.
+Most systems will also allow you to create orders using data that isn’t sourced from EDI.
 So, for instance, if your suppliers still run on very manual processes, you can still work with them without EDI.
 Moreover, you can choose a system that will generate confirmation notifications that can be sent to the appropriate parties.

 Automated Data Entry via EDI

 This feature also takes advantage of EDI to streamline communication.
-If you choose a system that allows users to schedule shipment pickups in advance, your system will typically use EDI to automatically communicate with carriers.
-Furthermore, scheduled pickup allows users to plan deliveries by what’s most profitable and efficient.
+If you choose a system that allows users to schedule shipment pickups in advance, your program will typically use EDI to automatically communicate with carriers.
+Furthermore, scheduled pickup enables users to plan deliveries using what’s most profitable and efficient.

 By choosing a system that enables users to access information on pickups and drop-offs, you maintain a higher level of visibility of your deliveries.
 This allows you to deal with arising issues early on to foster customer satisfaction.